-21 Evidence
+21. Evidence

-The Indian Evidence Act, 1872, contains provisions governing admissibility of any evidence in the Indian courts.
+The BSA has replaced the IEA as the law governing the recording of evidence in India and modernises Indian law to incorporate provisions, including digital evidence and electronic modes of communication.
 Evidence may be documentary (digital records and email communications are also admissible), or oral, through witness testimony.
 Witness testimony must be direct and hearsay evidence is inadmissible, except in certain limited circumstances.